MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 - **Degraded**: The target is accepting jobs, but not currently processing them.
 - **Unavailable**: The target is offline, not accepting new job submissions.

-For the Quantinuum quantum computer targets, **Available** and **Degraded** correspond to commercial cycles, while **Unavailable** corresponds to development cycles while the machine is offline for upgrades.
+For the Quantinuum quantum computer targets, **Available** and **Degraded** correspond to commercial periods, while **Unavailable** corresponds to development periods where the machine is offline for upgrades.

 Current status information may be retrieved from the *Providers* tab of a workspace on the [Azure portal](https://portal.azure.com).